-All students are provided with a Drake account that gives them access to a variety of technology services including email, printing, the myDrake campus portal, our online learning management system, password management, and file storage.
+All students are provided with a Drake account that gives them access to technology services and campus systems, including password management, file storage, and more.
+The Drake email is the official means of communication for students, faculty, and staff.

 Technology Support